 Jean-Charles v Department for Work and Pensions UKEAT/0905/14: successful cross-appeal for DWP who refused to reinstate ex-employee until she repaid monies owed to employer (ss.113 & 117 ERA).

 Public & regulatory

-Wide-ranging judicial review practice including in national security proceedings before SIAC.
+Predominantly defendant judicial review practice.
 Recently acted as amicus curia in extradition appeal before the Divisional Court (Auzins v Latvia 1 W.L.R.
 2981) and successful in joined appeals before the Court of Appeal concerning article 8 claims of foreign criminals resisting deportation (NE-A (Nigeria) & HM (Uganda) v Secretary of State for the Home Department EWCA Civ 239, Imm.
 A.R.
 1077).
-Also successful in joint appeals in R (Adewunmi) v Secretary of State for the Home Department EWCA Civ 1253.
-Currently acting for South Yorkshire Fire and Rescue Service in defence of challenge brought by the Fire Brigades Union concerning the lawfulness of a new shift system based on compliance with the Working Time Regulations 1998.
+Regular conduct of national security proceedings in SIAC.

 R (Rahman & Ors) v Secretary of State for the Home Department EWCA Civ 1571: for respondent in Court of Appeal in costs argument concerning judicial reviews stayed behind Ahsan v SSHD EWCA Civ 2009 which will now return to lower courts for factual determination of whether applicants cheated in their English language TOEIC tests.